python/cpython/Doc/reference/compound_stmts.rst

 standard rules for assignments (see :ref:`assignment`), and then the suite is executed.
-When the items are exhausted (which is immediately when the sequence is empty or an iterator raises a :exc:`StopIteration` exception), the suite in the :keyword:`else` clause, if present, is executed, and the loop terminates.
+When the items are exhausted (which is immediately when the sequence is empty or an iterator raises a :exc:`StopIteration` exception), the suite in the :keyword:`!else` clause, if present, is executed, and the loop terminates.

 .. index::
    statement: break
    statement: continue

-A :keyword:`break` statement executed in the first suite terminates the loop without executing the :keyword:`else` clause's suite.
-A :keyword:`continue` statement executed in the first suite skips the rest of the suite and continues with the next item, or with the :keyword:`else` clause if there is no next item.
+A :keyword:`break` statement executed in the first suite terminates the loop without executing the :keyword:`!else` clause's suite.
+A :keyword:`continue` statement executed in the first suite skips the rest of the suite and continues with the next item, or with the :keyword:`!else` clause if there is no next item.

 The for-loop makes assignments to the variables in the target list.